DC 7725Hematologic & Lymphatic System38 CFR § 4.117

 A 30% rating requires: Requiring at least 1 but no more than 3 blood or platelet transfusions per 12-month period; infections requiring hospitalization at least 1 but no more than 2 times per 12-month period; or requiring biologic therapy on an ongoing basis or erythropoiesis stimulating agent (ESA) for 12 weeks or less per 12-month period.
 A 100% rating requires: Requiring peripheral blood or bone marrow stem cell transplant; or requiring chemotherapy.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for Myelodysplastic syndromes?
+What happens at the C&P exam for Myelodysplastic syndromes?

 Get a Personalized Rating Analysis